bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

+[C]!

-Be nice to Go runtime, and tell ahead the runtime how many items you will add to both slice and map, especially if have this information because we are literally copy the array.
+...Be nice to the Go runtime, and tell ahead the runtime how many items you will add to both slice and map, especially if have this information because we are literally copy the array.

 All thanks to make statement, which takes number of elements for length pre-grow.

 ---
 @snap[north span-95 text-05 text-left padded]